There’s no doubt about it – website speed matters now more than ever before!

 3. Install a Gzip compression plugin like the WP HTTP Compression tool for WordPress (just keep in mind what we said earlier about installing too many unnecessary plugins!).

 Although these are only a few of the different techniques that can be used to speed up your site, they’re some of the easiest to implement.
-Start with this list if you notice your site slowing down, but don’t hesitate to contact a developer for more technical solutions if these steps alone don’t solve your site speed problems.
+This list is a great place to start if you notice your site slowing down.